solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Or enable Application Insights by using the Application Insights agent in Azure.

-![][20]
+![][27]

-The instrumentation code directs telemetry data to an Application Insights resource by using a unique instrumentation key and url.
+The instrumentation code directs telemetry data to an Application Insights resource by using a unique instrumentation key and URL.

 Example steps to configure WordPress monitoring: